Search results

 The British strategy of dividing Cyprus ultimately enabled its independence

+This article is over 5 years old, and the information may therefore be outdated.
 The events leading up to Cyprus gaining independence from Great Britain in 1960 were not the result of instrumental rational calculations, argues sociologist Chares Demetriou in a recently published paper.
-Instead, a complicated series of interactions between several actors clouded the colonizer's judgement, ultimately leading to the inadvertent independence of Cyprus.
-A relatively late colonial a
+Instead, a complicated series of interactions between several actors clouded the colonizer's judgement, ultimatel

 Oslo Lecture on the language of ancient Afghanistan

+This article is over 5 years old, and the information may therefore be outdated.
 On 7 March 2017, 18.00 Nicholas Sims-Williams will hold a lecture entitled: "From philology to history: Deciphering the language of ancient Afghanistan" at Det Norske Videnskaps-Akademin.
 Venue: Det Norske Videnskaps-Akademi, Drammensveien 78, Oslo.
-Bactrian, the principal administrative language of pre-Islamic Afghanistan, fell out of use more than a thousand years ago and for many centuries was
+Bactrian, the principal administrative language of pre-Islamic Afghan

 Socio-legal research panorama back on campus